Razyapoo/Thesis-Documentation/README.md

 ## Documentation

-The entire application (system) consists of several separate parts each located in its own folder within this repository.
+The entire application (system) consists of several separate parts (smaller applications) each located in its own folder within this repository.
 Each part has its own installation guide available in the README.md file found in its respective folder.
-Detailed instructions on how to use the sepcigic part of the application can be found in the [Wiki]().
+Detailed instructions on how to use the sepcific part of the application can be found in the [Wiki]().

 ## Workflow of the system